cyphar/heisig-rtk-index/README.md

  * The primitive 屯 ("earthworm") is also present as "barracks" in frame 2189.

+ * 尗 is used in at least two kanji (戚 and 叔), maybe it should be turned into a primitive to make it simpler to remember?
+Though to be fair it doesn't appear to be widely used outside of those two kanji...

 ### What about RtK-3? ###

 At some point I will take a look at creating an index for the third volume of